Probing cosmology with bright sirens from the CosmoDC2_BCO LSST synthetic catalog: Synthetic data

-Following a GW trigger, electromagnetic follow-up is not guaranteed due to scheduling, weather, and resource constraints.
-We therefore adopt simplified selection protocols rather than simulating telescope operations in detail.
-As a practical proxy for follow-up priority, we use the precision of the sky localization: events with smaller localization areas require fewer pointings and less time, and are thus more likely to be observed.
-To bracket plausible strategies, we impose different thresholds on the localization area \(\Delta\Omega\) and form corresponding subsets of GW events likely to receive follow-up.
-Table~\ref{tab:kn_followup} lists, for each sky-localization threshold, the total number of GW detections together with the subset that also exhibit kilonova counterparts satisfying the adopted magnitude criteria.
-Figure~\ref{z_distribution_GW+KN} shows the corresponding redshift distributions, comparing the full GW-detected population with the subset of events that have detectable kilonova emission.
+Following a GW trigger, electromagnetic follow-up is not guaranteed due to scheduling, weather, and limited resources.
+We therefore adopt a simplified selection strategy rather than simulating telescope operations in detail.
+As a practical proxy for follow-up priority, we use sky-localization precision: events with smaller localization areas require fewer pointings and less observing time, and are thus more likely to be targeted.
+To bracket plausible strategies, we impose thresholds on the localization area, $\Delta\Omega$, and construct corresponding subsets of GW events likely to receive follow-up.
+Table~\ref{tab:kn_followup} reports, for each threshold, the total number of GW detections together with the subset that also exhibits kilonova counterparts satisfying the adopted magnitude criteria.

+It is also worth noting that, despite a substantial number of BHNS systems being detected in GWs, the released realizations of the \texttt{CosmoDC2\_BCO} catalog yield no electromagnetically detectable counterparts for BHNS when applying the band limits in Eq.~\ref{band_limits}.
+Consequently, the bright-siren sample used in this work, and summarized in Table~\ref{tab:kn_followup}, consists exclusively of BNS events.
+For further characterization, Figure~\ref{z_distribution_GW+KN} shows the corresponding redshift distributions, comparing the full GW-detected population with the subset presenting detectable kilonova emission.

+In the present analysis, the redshift assigned to each host galaxy corresponds directly to the underlying cosmological redshift provided by the \texttt{CosmoDC2} catalog, and the contribution of peculiar velocities is therefore neglected.
+As discussed in \cite{Mukherjee:2019qmm,Nimonkar:2023pyt}, the host-galaxy redshift must be accurately corrected for its local motion to avoid biases in $H_0$, particularly for nearby sources.
+Peculiar velocities correlate with the large-scale density field and with host-galaxy properties such as stellar mass, introducing variations in the inferred Hubble constant of several percent for current detector networks.
+Proper correction is therefore essential to ensure unbiased and precise cosmological inference from bright sirens.